 Noise mapping and action planning

-IMMI enables precise noise mapping according to the EU Environmental Noise Directive 2002/49/EC for road traffic noise, rail traffic noise, industrial noise and aircraft noise.
+IMMI enables precise noise mapping according to the EU Environmental Noise Directive 2002/49/EC for road traffic noise, rail traffic noise, industrial noise and aircraft noise and updates thereof in accordance with Directive (EU) 2021/1226.

 Calculating air pollutants

-With the Pollutant Module in IMMI, the dispersion calculation of gas, dust and odor is possible according to the particle model (TA Luft 2002/AUSTAL2000) as well as the Gauss model (TA Luft 1986).
+With the Pollutant Module in IMMI, the dispersion calculation of gas, dust and odor is possible according to the particle model (TA Luft 2021/AUSTAL) as well as the Gauss model (TA Luft 1986).

 As different as the existing industries in our world are, as diverse are the noise sources that can result from them.
 Building services installations, parking lots, loading processes, industrial plants, wind energy plants, public traffic, public address systems – the list can be extended ad infinitum.